Pierre-Joly/Membership-Inference-Attacks/README.md

 ### Project Structure

-The project is organized into a modular structure to facilitate maintainability, scalability, and clarity.
 Below is an overview of the directory hierarchy:

 ```
 Membership_Inference_Attacks/